msicilia/lod-over-ipfs/README.md

 ## Example

-The example migrates the [UK Ordnance Survey gazeteer dataset]().
+The example migrates the [UK Ordnance Survey 50K Gazetteer dataset](http://data.ordnancesurvey.co.uk/datasets/50k-gazetteer).
 You can try with other similarly described datasets by changing the ```uk-gazetteer2ipfs.py
 ``` script, and changing other options by modifying the example code (command line options to come maybe in the future).

 For example, you can customize the dataset by changing the following lines: